Motorbike Insurance comparison

 It's easy to get started with Admiral Motorbike Insurance as it compares bike insurance from over 30 of the UK's main brokers, including the AA, ebike, Bennetts, Saga and many more.

-You can find quotes for scooters and quad bikes, sports bikes and classics as well as your standard road bikes.
+You can find quotes for scooters and quad bikes, sports bikes and classics as well as standard road bikes.

 Insurance can be confusing, so we've answered some frequently asked questions motorbike owners and future motorbike owners have.

 If you're covered by your policy, you'll only be able to carry one passenger, who will need to sit facing forward, with both feet on the footrests.

 Provisional licence holders can't carry passengers.